A splitting theorem for manifolds with a convex boundary component and applications: Applications

-We now turn our attention to Corollary \ref{CC2}.
-This result follows from Theorem \ref{CT3} below, which relates the problem of deciding whether a manifold with disconnected mean-convex boundary is a product with the following well studied question: \begin{itemize} \item Given a manifold $(M,g)$, under which conditions is a stable minimal hypersurface $\Sigma \subset M$ totally geodesic? \end{itemize}
+Corollaries \ref{CC2} and \ref{CC3:intro} will be consequences of Theorem \ref{CT4} below, which relates the problem of deciding whether a manifold with disconnected mean-convex boundary is a product with the following well studied question: \begin{itemize} \item Given a manifold $(M,g)$, under which conditions is a stable minimal hypersurface $\Sigma \subset M$ totally geodesic? \end{itemize}

 \begin{thm} Let $n \leq 7$ and let $(M^n,g)$ be a manifold with non-negative Ricci curvature and mean-convex disconnected boundary.
 Assume that any properly embedded, two-sided, stable minimal hypersurface $\Sigma \subset M$ is parabolic and has $\Ric_{\Sigma} \geq 0$.
 Then, $(M,g)$ splits isometrically as $\Sigma \times [0,l]$, for some manifold $(\Sigma,g')$ and $l>0$. \begin{proof} If one boundary component $\Sigma$ of $\partial M$ is minimal and stable, then by assumption it is parabolic and it has $\Ric_{\Sigma} \geq 0$.
 By the second variation formula, $\Sigma$ is also totally geodesic.
 Hence, the claim follows by Theorem \ref{CT1}.